 Above all else, know that there will be joy in your life again, sweet mama.
 There will be a moment soon where you will laugh again—I mean a genuine belly laugh—and feel that familiar sense of lightness return unexpectedly.
 It will feel odd and wrong in some ways but know that it is okay.
 It is a preview of days and years to come, where you’ll be able to find joy far easier than today.
 I know those days feel far away, but believe me when I say they are ahead.
 You will have happiness in little and big moments again, and sooner than you may think.
 Try your best not to feel guilty about it.
 You deserve joy, and you deserve to feel it fully when it comes.

 But also know that joy and sadness are not mutually exclusive.
-You will have moments, particularly big ones, where the conflicting feels are so intense– where things are so bittersweetly, painfully beautiful.
-The births of each of my three precious rainbow babies have each been that way.
-Joy for what is and sadness for what isn’t.
-Acceptance of what is and longing for what isn’t.
-It’s confusing and difficult to explain to someone on the outside looking in.
-But we loss mamas, we understand.
+You will have moments, particularly big ones, where the conflicting feelings are intense—where things are bittersweetly, painfully beautiful.
+The births of each of my three precious rainbow babies have each been that way: joy for what is and sadness for what isn’t, acceptance of what is, and longing for what isn’t.
+It’s confusing and difficult to explain to someone on the outside looking in, but we loss mamas, we understand.

 When I look down at my three beautiful rainbow babies and revel in a sweet smile or silly giggle, I can’t believe how losing Charlotte seems like yesterday and forever ago at the same time.
 It’s been a strange realization to accept that the pain of losing her will always be with me, in the background of my life, even in all of the joyful, happy moments.
 But in a way, it has become a comfort to me now, the way we are forever connected between heaven and earth.
 I see her in every pink sky, blue jay, or butterfly that comes my way, and I know she is with me always.
 Your baby will be with you always, too.